 4. Turn off the mouse and turn it back on

 If your Mouse has a button to turn it off, please do that.
 In case it doesn’t, move its pairing button to the off position.
 You can also pull out the replaceable battery and reinsert it.

-Step 3: clean the railing and remove any debris from the laser opening
+Use a soft, dry cloth to clean the railing and remove any debris from the laser opening of the mouse.

-But here’s what fixed my problem: I removed the USB drive from my MacBook Pro’s USB port.
+I can attest that this solution has worked for me and my mouse cursor started working normally after I unplugged the USB drive from my MacBook Pro’s USB port.
 I had a bus-powered USB 3.0 hard drive connected to my Mac, and that, as it turns out, was what caused the problem.

 I sometimes have difficulty with Wi-Fi or Bluetooth devices when USB 3 devices are attached to my computer.
 What could be wrong?

 Some USB 3 devices, hard drives, in particular, can generate radio frequency interference that can cause Wi-Fi and Bluetooth devices operating in the 2.4GHz band to have issues communicating with your computer.
 Do not place hard drives or other USB devices behind the rear of your Mac near the hinge of your screen.
 The antennas for Wi-Fi and Bluetooth are located there, and USB 3 devices placed there may interfere with your wireless connections.
 See this white paper for more information.

 So the problem stemmed from the radio frequency interference generated by the USB 3.0 hard drive.
 If you have an external hard drive, you’ll need to remove them from around the vicinity of your MacBook’s hinge, where the Bluetooth radio is located.
 I’ve found that it’s best to relocate the device further away if possible.

 8. Remove any new wireless electronic device nearby